everthx/datos_masivos/Practices/Practice5/README.md

     (1,"Sydney","Fernando",646123, 48000,"IT")
 ).toDF("emp_id","emp_city","emp_name","emp_phone","emp_sal","emp_department")
 ```
->And we only want to observe de data that is contained in dataframeA that is not >contained in dataframeB
+>And we only want to observe the data that is contained in dataframeA but is not >contained in dataframeB
 ```scala
 dataframeA.except(dataframeB).show()
 ```

->No.16 - In a very similary way, we could only get data in common from 2 datasets
+>No.16 - In a very similar way, we could only get data in common from 2 datasets
 ```scala
 val intersectValues = dataframeA.intersect(dataframeB)
 ```